playbanq/WebWalletAPI/README.md

 A WebWallet is a digital wallet that can be recharged using cash to make payments on the web.

 + **No deposits, but recharges**
-A WebWallet is not a deposit account, but a rechargeable digital wallet, so funds are not added as deposits but as prepaid recharges.
+A WebWallet is not a deposit account, but a rechargeable digital wallet.
+Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

 + **No withdrawals, only payments**
-The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be spent on a purchase at some point.
+A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
+The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be fully spent at some point.

-+ **No exchange, but intermediation**
++ **No currency exchange**
 A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
-However, a WebWallet recharge is not a currency exchange operation by itself, but a temporary intermediation between online buyers and sellers.
+However, a WebWallet recharge is not a currency exchange operation by itself.

 ## WebWallet Transactions